Partisan exchanges punctuate first congressional hearing on Bowe Bergdahl deal

 “We could have done a better job of keeping you informed,” Hagel said, noting that only a few hours elapsed between making the final arrangements with the Taliban through the government of Qatar, which mediated the agreement.

-“As the opportunity to obtain Sgt.
-Bergdahl’s release became clearer, we grew increasingly concerned that any delay, or any leaks, could derail the deal and further endanger” him, Hagel said.
+“As the opportunity to obtain Sergeant Bergdahl’s release became clearer, we grew increasingly concerned that any delay, or any leaks, could derail the deal and further endanger” him, Hagel said.

 Under the swap, the released Taliban detainees were taken to Qatar and will remain there for a year, with the Qatari government saying it will keep an eye on them.

-McKeon said he worried the newly freed Taliban figures “still pose a threat to Americans and Afghans alike” because “in a year, they will be free to return to Afghanistan.”
+McKeon worried that the newly freed Taliban figures “still pose a threat to Americans and Afghans alike” because “in a year, they will be free to return to Afghanistan.”

 Negotiating with terrorists?

-Hagel repeatedly said the on-off negotiations dating back to 2011 involved the broader Taliban that formerly governed Afghanistan, and that the government of Qatar was an intermediary in the final talks in April and May.
+Hagel repeatedly said the on-off negotiations dating back to 2011 involved the broader Taliban that formerly governed Afghanistan, and that the government of Qatar served an intermediary in the final stage of talks in April and May.

 “We didn’t negotiate with Haqqani,” Hagel said, adding that Bergdahl was moved around during his five years of captivity.
-That brought accusations of deceptive reasoning, with Rep. Mike Turner, R-Ohio, sharply challenging Hagel.
+That brought accusations of deceptive reasoning, with Rep. Mike Turner of Ohio challenging Hagel in a particularly sharp confrontation.

 “How is it the United States could’ve been in negotiations with the Haqqani network, a listed terrorist organization, and it not conflict with our policy that we do not negotiate with terrorists?”
 Turner asked, to which Hagel replied that “we dealt directly with the government of Qatar.”

-The next legislator up, Rep. Jim Cooper, D-Tennessee, criticized Turner for being “prosecutorial” and wondered aloud if his Republican colleague might be running for House GOP leader after Rep. Eric Cantor’s primary defeat.
+The next legislator up, Democratic Rep. Jim Cooper of Tennessee, criticized Turner for being “prosecutorial” and wondered aloud if his Republican colleague might be running for House GOP leader after the primary defeat Tuesday of Eric Cantor of Virginia.

 Missing since 2009